top of page

 Decision on publishing

-The editorial board and editor-in-chief of la Revue Française d’HistoTechnologie/ The French Journal of HistoTechnology are responsible for the decision to publish submitted articles.
+The editorial board and editor-in-chief of the Revue Française d’HistoTechnologie/ The French Journal of HistoTechnology are responsible for the decision to publish submitted articles.
 They may be guided by the policies of the journal's editorial board and are subject, under the control of the publisher, to legal and ethical requirements regarding libel, copyright infringement and plagiarism.
 For the publication decision, they take into account the evaluation made by the reviewers and may confer with the editorial board.

 RESPONSIBILITIES OF REVIEWERS